Public administration: History

-India in the 600 BCE
+India in the 6th century BCE

-Such neat and prosperous civilisations as Harappa and Mohenjo-daaro must have had a disciplined, benevolent and uncorrupt cadre of public servants.
-In support of this, there are many references to Brihaspati's works on laws and governance.
-An interesting extract from Aaine-Akbari [vol.III, tr. by H. S. Barrett, pp217–218] written by Abul Fazl, the famous historian of Akbar's court, mentions a symposium of philosophers of all faiths held in 1578 at Akbar's instance.
-This sounds credible in the context of Akbar's restless desire to find truth, reflected in his launching a new religion called Din-e-elaahi.
-The account under advisement is given by the well-known historian Vincent Smith, in his article titled "The Jain Teachers of Akbar".
-Some Charvaka thinkers are said to have participated in the symposium.
-Under the heading "Naastika" Abul Fazl has referred to the good work, judicious administration and welfare schemes that were emphasised by the Charvaka law-makers.
-Somadeva has also mentioned the Charvaka method of defeating the enemies of the nation.
-He has referred to thirteen enemies who remain disguised in the kingdom for their selfish interests.
-They may contain a few relatives of the king and subsidiary rulers, but they should not be spared.
-They should be rigorously punished like any other such opponent.
-Kautilya, as already mentioned, has given a detailed scheme to remove the enemies in the garb of friends.
-The Charvaka stalwart, Brihaspati, is so much more ancient than Kautilya and Somadeva.
-He appears to be contemporaneous with the Harappa and Mohenjo-daaro culture.
+The Harappa and Mohenjo-daro civilizations had organized bodies of public servants, suggesting the presence of some form of public administration.
+Numerous references exist to Brihaspati's contributions to laws and governance.
+An excerpt from Ain-i-Akbari [vol.III, tr. by H. S. Barrett, p.
+217–218], written by Abul Fazl, mentions a symposium of philosophers from various faiths held in 1578 at Akbar's instance.
+It is believed that some Charvaka thinkers may have participated in the symposium.
+In "Naastika," Fazl refers to the Charvaka law-makers emphasizing "good work, judicious administration, and welfare schemes."
+Somadeva also describes the Charvaka method of defeating the nation's enemies, referring to thirteen disguised enemies in the kingdom with selfish interests who should not be spared.
+Kautilya presents a detailed scheme to remove the enemies in the guise of friends.
+The Charvaka stalwart, Brihaspati, is more ancient than Kautilya and Somadeva.
+He appears to be contemporaneous with the Harappa and Mohenjo-daro cultures.